Third Party Exclusion

 History

 There is nothing new about third party exclusions.
 In 1998, BetSafe was the first responsible gambling program in Australia to offer third party exclusions.
 Clubs that joined the BetSafe Group voluntarily agreed to implement BetSafe's comprehensive program of responsible gambling measures.
-When BetSafe was launched 10 years ago there was no legislative or governmental requirement for clubs offer third party exclusions.
+When BetSafe was launched there was no legislative or governmental requirement that clubs offer third party exclusions.
 To this day there is still no legislative requirement in NSW and many other states.
-BetSafe's revolutionary concept of third party exclusion shocked many in the gaming industry and some critics accused BetSafe of being 'dangerously interventionist' (Productivity Commission Report, 1999, p.16.49).
+BetSafe's revolutionary concept of third party exclusion shocked many in the gaming industry and some critics accused BetSafe of being "dangerously interventionist" (Productivity Commission Report, 1999, p.16.49).

 Since BetSafe pioneered third party exclusions, there has been a slow acceptance of third party exclusions by other gaming venues and jurisdictions.
 The ACT has had a form of third party exclusion since 2002 in its Gambling and Racing Control (Code of Practice).
-The Independent Gambling Authority of South Australia has provided for them since 2004.
-Some casinos also provide third party exclusions.
+South Australia, Tasmania and some casinos also provide third party exclusions.

 How does third party exclusion work?